Last updated on: 4/8/2014 4:04:16 PM PST

 An emerging concept is that glaucoma represents a progressive vascular retinopathy that requires a neuroprotectant to preserve vision.
 Some of the resulting optic nerve damage accrues due to NMDA hyperexcitability, an effect that THC and CBD may counter as neuroprotective antioxidants.

-Thus, glaucoma is an area where cannabis and cannabinoids may offer particular advantages over available single ingredient ocular anti-hypertensive agents.
-Delivery methods remain an exacting challenge."
+Thus, glaucoma is an area where cannabis and cannabinoids may offer particular advantages over available single ingredient ocular anti-hypertensive agents."

 "Advocates of medicinal marijuana cite evidence that hemp products can lower intraocular pressure (IOP) in people with glaucoma.
-However, these products are less effective than safer and more available medicines.
-Most research regarding marijuana use took place before some current medications with fewer side effects were available.
+However, these products are less effective than medicines prescribed by an eye doctor.

 The high dose of marijuana necessary to produce a clinically relevant effect on IOP in the short term requires constant inhalation, as much as every three hours.